 Prefabrication will also be used as the main analysis tool of the mechanical system.
-In an effort to reduce the project schedule and costs, I am going to examine applying prefabrication.
-The mechanical detail will be a breadth study, to include an analysis of the elements as designed, and the possible redesign of elements to maximize the amount of prefabrication.
-Interior partitions will also be examined for prefabrication as a cost and schedule reduction method.
-Constructability reviews will also be conducted in determining if prefabrication is a viable option and should be seriously pursued.
+In an effort to reduce the project schedule and costs, I am going to examine applying prefabrication to the HVAC ductwork.
+The mechanical detail will be a breadth study, to include the selection of a prefabrication method and the redesign of the ductwork.
+All elements requiring redesign will be examined and calculations shown as necessary.
+Constructability reviews, schedule adjustment and cost savings will be examined.